ng-learn-org/ng-learn-org.github.io/_posts/2013-11-26-AngularJS_Workshop_From_Zero_To_Ninja_Turtle_Jr.markdown

     </body>
     {% endhighlight %}

-  **Notes:** we add our js file wrapped in a 'build comment' so our toolchain converts it from coffee script to javascript.
+  **Notes:** we add our js file wrapped in a \'build comment\' so our toolchain converts it from coffee script to javascript.

 - To prove our point, we will add a Run block to our module.
 Run blocks are the closest thing in Angular to the main method in Java.
   It will be executed after all the dependencies have been injected.
 Open app.coffee and make the following modification